nabto/edge-device-webrtc/README.md

 make -j16 install
 ```

-If your build host has limited resources and you try to limit the build concurrency using e.g. `make -j1`, you also need to explicitly limit the vcpkg build concurrency using `export VCPKG_MAX_CONCURRENCY=1` prior to running cmake.
+> :heavy_exclamation_mark: If your build host has limited resources and you try to limit the build concurrency using e.g. `make -j1`, you also need to explicitly limit the vcpkg build concurrency using `export VCPKG_MAX_CONCURRENCY=1` prior to running cmake.

-## Running
+## Running the example

 To start the device you must first either have RTP feeds or an RTSP server started.
-If you do not already have these, see [the sections below](#gstreamer-rtp-feeds) on how to start these.
+If you do not already have these, we have [guides available](https://docs.nabto.com/developer/platforms/embedded/linux-ipc/webrtc-example.html#feeds) for starting both simulated RTP and RTSP feeds.

 Before starting the example, you need a device configured in the Nabto Cloud Console.
 This requires you to configure a fingerprint.
 To obtain this, run the example application with the `--create-key` argument: